ssinhaleite/bigcat/README.md

 java -Xmx16G -XX:+UseConcMarkSweepGC -jar target/bigcat-0.0.3-SNAPSHOT-jar-with-dependencies.jar
 ```

-or you can download a compiled fat jar from [here - updated on 06.12.2017](https://www.dropbox.com/s/rlra6qg2uqog45v/bigcat-0.0.3-SNAPSHOT-jar-with-dependencies-06122017.jar?dl=0).
+or you can download a compiled fat jar from [here - updated on 12.02.2018](https://www.dropbox.com/s/hc01c2vxvfyaxfr/bigcat-0.0.3-SNAPSHOT-jar-with-dependencies-12022018.jar?dl=0).

 ## Usage

-It is necessary to load a dataset source by pressing `ctrl` + `o`.
+First, it is necessary to load a dataset source by pressing `ctrl` + `o`.
-Right now, you can load N5 and HDF5 files.
+You can load data from DVID server, N5 and HDF5 files.

+By pressing `p`, a panel will appear on the right side, where you can see all the loaded sources.
+Also, there is a combo box with all the available modes.
-To use the highlight mode, it is necessary to load a label source and select it from the upper menu by pressing `ctrl` + `tab`.
+The highlight mode can be used after load a label source and select it from the side menu by pressing `ctrl` + `tab` (a source is selected if its name is underlined).

-There are three modes available:
+There are four modes available:
 * Navigation only:

 * Highlights: